Anomalous Phenomena and Consciousness (apc)

 Evidence Tier: 1 (Robust)

-The Empirical Evidence: Controlled studies show that psychedelics such as psilocybin can occasion experiences participants rate among the most meaningful of their lives (Griffiths et al., 2006), with lasting changes in openness and well-being (MacLean et al., 2011).
-Neuroimaging work reports altered connectivity and changes in activity within major networks during acute effects (Carhart-Harris et al., 2012).
-Therapeutic benefits can persist beyond acute pharmacology, suggesting durable psychological reorganization rather than transient chemical effects.
+Controlled studies show that psilocybin can occasion experiences participants rate among the most meaningful of their lives (Griffiths et al., 2006), with lasting changes in openness and well-being (MacLean et al., 2011).
+Neuroimaging documents disorganization of major hub networks — notably the Default Mode Network — increased entropy in functional connectivity, and altered cortico-thalamic coupling during acute effects (Carhart-Harris et al., 2012, 2014).
+Therapeutic benefits persist beyond acute pharmacology, suggesting durable psychological reorganization rather than transient chemical effects.

-The Idealist Fit: Under analytic idealism, psychedelics temporarily weaken dissociative boundaries, allowing consciousness to experience less constrained states.
-If the brain localizes consciousness rather than producing it, decreased neural activity corresponds to reduced constraint — which aligns with what subjects report.
-This offers a unified interpretation of:
+The idealist fit.
+Under analytic idealism, psychedelics temporarily weaken dissociative boundaries, allowing consciousness to experience less constrained states.
+If the brain shapes consciousness rather than producing it, network disorganization is reduced constraint — which is what subjects report.
+This unifies:

 Evidence Tier: 2 (Credible)

-The Empirical Evidence: The medical literature contains numerous cases where patients with advanced dementia, schizophrenia, or other severe conditions briefly regained coherent communication and recognition (Nahm & Greyson, 2009; Nahm & Greyson, 2010; Nahm, 2013).
-Episodes occur across clinical contexts and remain difficult to reconcile with the expectation that function strictly tracks tissue integrity.
+The medical literature contains numerous cases where patients with advanced dementia, schizophrenia, brain tumors, or other severe conditions briefly regained coherent communication and recognition before death (Nahm & Greyson, 2009, 2010; Nahm et al., 2012).
+Episodes occur across clinical contexts, are reported with regularity by hospice staff and families, and remain difficult to reconcile with the expectation that function strictly tracks tissue integrity.

-Standard Accounts: Proposals include temporary neural disinhibition, compensatory network dynamics, and stress-related neurochemical surges (e.g., endogenous catecholamines, cortisol).
-These are plausible mechanisms with partial analogues in other contexts — disinhibition models, for instance, are well-established in acquired savant cases and certain drug effects.
+Physicalist accounts propose temporary neural disinhibition, compensatory network dynamics, or stress-related neurochemical surges (endogenous catecholamines, cortisol, dying-brain neurochemistry).
+These are plausible mechanisms with partial analogues in other contexts.
+Disinhibition models, in particular, are well-established in acquired savant cases and certain drug effects.

-A critical distinction applies here: these proposals are more plausible for cases involving functional impairment (where the underlying neural substrate may be intact but dysregulated) than for cases involving severe structural damage (neurodegeneration, brain atrophy, significant tissue loss).
-If lucidity occurs in cases where relevant circuitry is verified as severely compromised — by contemporaneous imaging or post-mortem neuropathology — disinhibition models face their clearest difficulty: you cannot disinhibit machinery that no longer exists.
-Most documented cases do not yet establish, with modern measurement, that the neural substrate for the regained function was absent at the time of lucidity; the strongest version of the argument awaits such confirmation.
+A critical distinction applies.
+These proposals are more plausible for cases involving functional impairment (where the underlying neural substrate may be intact but dysregulated) than for cases involving severe structural damage (advanced neurodegeneration, brain atrophy, significant tissue loss).
+The disinhibition framing requires machinery to disinhibit.
+If lucidity occurs in cases where relevant circuitry is verified as severely compromised — by contemporaneous imaging or post-mortem neuropathology — the disinhibition account faces its clearest difficulty.

-The Idealist Fit: Analytic idealism treats the brain as a localization constraint rather than a generator.
-On this view, a weakening of constraints near death could permit temporary access to capacities not fully expressible through damaged neural structures.
-The key conceptual point: release does not require intact machinery the way production does.
+The idealist fit.
+The constraint theory treats the brain as a localization mechanism rather than a generator.
+A weakening of constraints near death could permit temporary access to capacities not fully expressible through damaged neural structures.
+The conceptual point is precise: release does not require intact machinery the way production does.
 A broken constraint can open access to what the intact structure excluded; a broken generator cannot produce what it was generating.

 Evidence Tier: 1 (Robust)

-The placebo effect is controlled for in medical trials, yet its philosophical implications are often minimized — perhaps because taking them seriously raises questions physicalism cannot easily answer.
+The placebo effect is controlled for in medical trials, yet its philosophical implications are often minimized — perhaps because taking them seriously raises questions physicalism cannot fully answer.

-Standard Accounts: Predictive-processing frameworks, expectation and conditioning effects, and descending modulatory pathways (including endogenous opioids and reward circuitry) plausibly explain many placebo effects — especially in pain, distress, and certain functional outcomes.
-These are genuine mechanisms, not mere labels.
-Physicalism earns real credit here: the circuitry is well-mapped, the pharmacology is understood, and the models make testable predictions.
+Physicalist accounts have made genuine progress here.
+Predictive-processing frameworks, expectation and conditioning effects, and descending modulatory pathways (including endogenous opioids and reward circuitry) plausibly explain many placebo effects, especially in pain, distress, and certain functional outcomes.
+These are mechanisms, not labels.
+Physicalism earns substantial credit: the circuitry is well-mapped, the pharmacology is understood, the models make testable predictions.

 First, mechanistic coverage is heterogeneous.
 It is strongest for subjective symptoms (pain, anxiety) and weakest for objective disease endpoints.
 Claims involving large physiological shifts or structural change remain poorly constrained.

 Second — and more fundamentally — these mechanisms describe how expectation modulates physiology, not why semantic content should be causally potent at all.
 Predictive processing maps the circuitry through which belief influences bodily states.
-But the deeper question is: in a system that is supposedly purely physical, why does meaning function as a control variable in biological regulation?
-The “how” is neuroscience.
-The “why” is philosophy — and physicalism has no answer to it beyond treating it as a brute fact.
+The deeper question: in a system supposedly fundamentally non-mental, why does meaning function as a control variable in biological regulation?

 Evidence Tier: 2 (Credible)

-Near-death experiences (NDEs) are among the most studied anomalous experiences, with prospective research published in The Lancet (van Lommel et al., 2001), Resuscitation (Parnia et al., 2014), and specialized consciousness studies outlets (Greyson, 2021).
+Near-death experiences are among the most studied anomalous experiences, with prospective research published in The Lancet (van Lommel et al., 2001), Resuscitation (Parnia et al., 2014, 2023), and specialized consciousness studies outlets (Greyson, 2021).

-The Empirical Evidence: Prospective studies have documented structured, vivid experiences reported in proximity to cardiac arrest and related crises (van Lommel et al., 2001; Parnia et al., 2014).
-Some accounts include claims of accurate perceptions beyond ordinary sensory range, though these remain comparatively rare and methodologically challenging to verify (van Lommel et al., 2001; Ring & Cooper, 1997).
-Syntheses (e.g., Greyson, 2021) emphasize recurrent phenomenological motifs and lasting transformative impact.
+Prospective studies have documented structured, vivid experiences reported in proximity to cardiac arrest and related crises.
+Some accounts include claimed accurate perceptions beyond ordinary sensory range, though these remain comparatively rare and methodologically challenging to verify (van Lommel et al., 2001; Ring & Cooper, 1999).
+Syntheses (Greyson, 2021) emphasize recurrent phenomenological motifs and lasting transformative impact.

-The Idealist Fit: Under analytic idealism, brain activity is the extrinsic appearance of localized consciousness rather than its producer.
+The idealist fit.
+Under the constraint theory, brain activity shapes consciousness rather than producing it.
 A crisis state may weaken dissociative constraints, potentially permitting experiences that feel less bounded by ordinary sensory and autobiographical structure.
-This framing offers a unified way to interpret:
+This framing offers a unified way to interpret structured lucidity (reduced constraint), life review motifs (expanded autobiographical access), and reported encounters (experiences within a broader conscious field).
+Confirmed veridical perception under strong protocols would go further: production-based accounts cannot accommodate perception of content unavailable to ordinary senses.

 Evidence Tier: 2 (Credible)

-The residual question is whether some cases involve competencies that exceed what latent-capacity models predict — skills that appear unusually complex relative to plausible learning histories.
+The residual question is whether some cases involve competencies exceeding what latent-capacity models predict — skills appearing unusually complex relative to plausible learning histories.
 This remains debated and difficult to assess without rigorous baseline data.

 Evidence Tier: 2 (Credible)

-Neurochemical changes and stress-related model-building are genuine mechanisms that can plausibly account for some end-of-life experiences, especially where sedation or delirium is present.
-These proposals earn explanatory credit.
+Physicalist accounts range from genuine partial mechanism to dismissive label.
+Neurochemical changes and stress-related model-building are real mechanisms that plausibly account for some end-of-life experiences, especially where sedation or delirium is present.
+These earn explanatory credit.

-But “grief hallucination” and “expectancy effects” are labels, not mechanisms — especially for cases occurring in clear consciousness without sedation.
-The label “hallucination” presupposes the experience has no referent, which is the question under investigation.
-A physicalist explanation would need to specify why dying patients across cultures perceive the same types of entities, in clear cognition, with consistent emotional effects and apparent adaptive function.
-For multiperson cases, the explanatory burden is steeper: independent observers reporting the same perceptions cannot be attributed to the dying patient’s individual neurochemistry.
-Calling these experiences “hallucinations” does not answer these questions — it declines to ask them.
+“Grief hallucination” and “expectancy effects” are labels, not mechanisms — especially for cases occurring in clear consciousness without sedation.
+A physicalist account would need to specify why dying patients across cultures perceive the same types of entities, in clear cognition, with consistent emotional effects and apparent adaptive function.
+For multiperson cases the burden is steeper: independent observers reporting the same perceptions cannot be attributed to the dying patient’s individual neurochemistry.
+Calling these experiences “hallucinations” does not answer these questions; it declines to ask them.

-The Idealist Fit: Idealism interprets such experiences as boundary weakening near death, potentially enabling experiences of continuity and relational encounter within consciousness itself.
-If dissociative boundaries weaken as death approaches, encounters with other streams of consciousness become conceptually coherent rather than paradoxical.
-This interpretation remains provisional but provides a framework for investigation rather than a reason for dismissal.
+The idealist fit.
+A weakening of dissociative constraints near death could enable experiences of continuity and relational encounter within consciousness itself.
+If boundaries weaken as death approaches, encounters with other streams of consciousness become conceptually coherent rather than paradoxical.
+The interpretation remains provisional but provides a framework for investigation.

 Evidence Tier: 2–3 (Varies by documentation quality)

-Standard Accounts: Proposed explanations include immune dynamics, tumor biology heterogeneity, delayed treatment effects, misdiagnosis, spontaneous regression, regression to the mean, and selection/reporting bias.
-These accounts plausibly explain many cases, especially when documentation is incomplete.
+Physicalist accounts plausibly explain many cases — immune dynamics, tumor heterogeneity, delayed treatment effects, misdiagnosis, regression to the mean, selection and reporting bias.
 For much of this literature, physicalist explanations are adequate.

 The subset that creates pressure: well-documented remissions where major psychological reorientation temporally precedes measurable biological change.
-Here the causal direction matters — and it is difficult to establish.
-Survivors who experienced meaning shifts are disproportionately available for study, and the question of whether psychological transformation caused remission or early biological improvement caused the transformation remains open.
+Here the causal direction matters and is difficult to establish.
+Survivors who experienced meaning shifts are disproportionately available for study.
+Whether psychological transformation caused remission, or early biological improvement caused the transformation, remains genuinely uncertain.

-The Idealist Fit: Idealism interprets mind–body coupling as intrinsic rather than incidental: shifts in conscious organization could, in principle, manifest as biological reorganization.
-This reading is strongest where documentation is rigorous and where psychological transformation temporally precedes measurable change.
-The honest caveat: confirmation bias is a real risk, and causal direction remains genuinely uncertain.
+The idealist fit.
+Idealism interprets mind–body coupling as intrinsic rather than incidental: shifts in conscious organization could, in principle, manifest as biological reorganization.
+The reading is strongest where documentation is rigorous and where psychological transformation temporally precedes measurable change.
+The honest caveat: confirmation bias is a real risk, and causal direction is the central uncertainty.

 Evidence Tier: 3 (Intriguing)

-But intellectual honesty requires noting that the same criticisms apply to much of psychology and medical research.
-The replication crisis is not unique to psi — it is a field-wide problem.
-The question is whether psi research is held to a higher standard than other fields.
-It is widely argued — including by Cardeña (2018) in the American Psychologist — that papers reporting psi effects face editorial resistance that papers reporting conventional effects at similar significance levels do not.
-If this asymmetry exists, it reflects prior metaphysical commitment rather than purely methodological judgment; if it does not, the difference in standard should be justified explicitly.
+The asymmetric application is also real.
+The same methodological concerns apply to much of psychology and medical research.
+The replication crisis is field-wide.
+Cardeña documents — and many in the field experience — that papers reporting psi effects face editorial resistance papers reporting conventional effects at similar significance levels do not.
+If this asymmetry exists, it reflects prior metaphysical commitment rather than purely methodological judgment.
+If it does not exist, the difference in standard should be justified explicitly.
+The current default — heightened scrutiny without articulated justification — is exactly the pattern AMR diagnoses.

-The key epistemic question is whether effects survive preregistration, independent replication, and transparent multi-lab work with strong controls.
-This question remains open — partly because the research needed to answer it is systematically underfunded.
+The key empirical question is whether effects survive preregistration, independent replication, and adversarial multi-lab collaboration with strong controls.
+This question remains genuinely open — partly because the research needed to answer it is systematically underfunded.

-The Idealist Fit: Under idealism, all minds are grounded in a unified consciousness, making nonlocal correlations at least conceptually possible.
-But conceptual possibility is a low bar — it does not constitute evidence.
-Psi remains the most tentative domain in this catalogue.
-Its inclusion here reflects the persistence of the research signal and the intellectual honesty of addressing it, not confidence in its reality.
+The idealist fit.
+Under analytic idealism, all minds are grounded in a unified consciousness, making nonlocal correlations conceptually possible.
+Psi remains the most evidentially tentative domain in this catalogue.
+Its inclusion reflects the persistence of the research signal across decades and the methodological asymmetry surrounding its evaluation, not confidence in any specific effect size.

 9. Mediumship and After-Death Communication